 What does the term “Right of Way” mean?

-A right of way arises if you own a piece of land and to get to it you must pass over a piece of land or roadway which is owned by someone else.
+A right of way arises if you own a piece of land and to get to it you must pass over a piece of land or roadway that is owned by someone else.

-Rights of Way, also known as easements, is an enforceable right by one landowner to gan access to their land by going across someone’s land.
+Rights of Way, also known as easements, is an enforceable right by one landowner to gain access to their land by going across someone’s land.

 A right of way could be a laneway, a boreen, a gap in a fence that leads to property owned by someone who does not own the laneway, boreen, gap etc. e.g. a derelict house at the back of a field.